Archery

 Conserving public land

-More than 36 million acres are maintained for public access or habitat management with excise tax funding, like the 100,000-acre Black Gap Wildlife Management Area in Texas, which boasts both mule and whitetail deer.
+More than 36 million acres are maintained for public access or habitat management with federal excise tax funding, like the 100,000-acre Black Gap Wildlife Management Area in Texas, which boasts both mule and whitetail deer.

 Did You Know?

-Wildlife Restoration grants use excise taxes to ensure abundant wildlife, increase hunter access to millions of acres of wildlife habitat, and welcome new people into the sport through education — a productive trifecta that ultimately drives the sale of archery equipment.
+Wildlife Restoration grants use federal excise taxes to ensure abundant wildlife, increase hunter access to millions of acres of wildlife habitat, and welcome new people into the sport through education — a productive trifecta that ultimately drives the sale of archery equipment.

 The Currency of Conservation